aletheon/eleutherios-website/README.md

 -- Service (Healthcare worker)
 ```

-Eleutherios, changes this by scaling the customer's request, so that each subsequent request is instantiated, non-separately or as child.
+Eleutherios, changes this by scaling the customer's request, so that each of the subsequent requests are instantiated, non-separately or as child.

 ```bash
 Forum (Food)